 The IELTS exam is one of the most popular and internationally recognised English language proficiency tests.
+It is offered in over 130 countries, including Singapore.
 The reading section of the test is often quite challenging to students for various reasons.
-In this article, we will focus on the IELTS General Training Reading test and offer some advice on how you can best prepare for this test.

 The IELTS General Training test is for those who are going to English speaking countries for secondary education, work experience or training programs.
 The test focuses on basic survival skills in broad social and workplace contexts.